Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 Credentials can be chained together and tried in turn until one succeeds; see [chaining credentials](#chaining-credentials) for details.

-Service principal and managed identity credentials have an async equivalent in the `azure.identity.aio` namespace, supported on Python 3.5.3+.
+Service principal and managed identity credentials have async equivalents in the `azure.identity.aio` namespace, supported on Python 3.5.3+.
 See the [async credentials](#async-credentials) example for details.
 Async user credentials will be part of a future release.

 ## DefaultAzureCredential
 `DefaultAzureCredential` is appropriate for most applications intended to run in Azure.
-It authenticates as a service principal or managed identity, depending on its environment, and can be configured to work both during local development and when deployed to the cloud.
+It can authenticate as a service principal, managed identity, or user, and  can be configured for local development and production environments without code changes.

-To authenticate as a service principal, provide configuration in environment variables as described in the next section.
+To authenticate as a service principal, provide configuration in [environment variables](#environment-variables) as described in the next section.

-Authenticating as a managed identity requires no configuration, but does require platform support.
-See the
-[managed identity documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities)
-for more information.
+Authenticating as a managed identity requires no configuration but is only possible on a supported platform.
+See Azure Active Directory's [managed identity documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) for more information.

 ### Single sign-on
 During local development on Windows, `DefaultAzureCredential` can authenticate using a single sign-on shared with Microsoft applications, for example Visual Studio 2019.
-Because you may have multiple signed in identities, to authenticate this way you must set the environment variable `AZURE_USERNAME` with your desired identity's username (typically an email address).
+This may require additional configuration when multiple identities have signed in.
+In that case, set the environment variable `AZURE_USERNAME` with the desired identity's username (typically an email address).

 ## Environment variables